tjunghans/lectures/fe-testing/writing-testable-javascript.md

 ```
 In the above snippet the part that smells the most is the event listener:
+- There's no way to access the addition logic.
 - Tight coupling between DOM and logic.
-Writing a unit test depends on the DOM.
 - The addition logic cannot be reused.

 Here is a better example that is easier to test ([JsFiddle](http://jsfiddle.net/tangibleJ/x8gsc34j/5/)):